 Orthodontic Services and Types of Braces for Adults

 Many adults feel the opportunity to improve their smiles has passed them by.
-They imagine adult orthodontics as a mouthful of metal braces and a return to the dreaded teen years.
+They imagine orthodontics as a mouthful of metal braces and a return to the dreaded teen years.
 However, thanks to advances in cosmetic dentistry, adults can discreetly straighten their teeth without most people even noticing they are doing so!

 Because of several technological advances, more adults are opting for self-ligating braces or clear aligners than ever.
 In fact, adults make up the fastest growing segment of orthodontic patients in the United States today.

 Braces Off Picture Day for Our Patient!

 Benefits of Adult Orthodontics

 If the thought of wearing “adult braces” sounds scary, consider some of the celebrities who underwent orthodontic treatment while in the public eye.
 After all, almost no one undergoes more scrutiny than actors and models.
 Celebrities who have used Invisalign® while in the public eye, include:

 - Tom Cruise—wore aligners and ceramic brackets while filming Minority Report in 2002 to correct issues with his front teeth

 - Eva Longoria—began treatment at the age of 36 to fix overlapping bottom teeth

 - Katherine Heigl—started wearing them in 2007 to prepare for her wedding

 - Gisele Bundchen—wore Invisalign® to correct minor issues with her teeth